Is MacBook Pro Good for Programming?

 FAQs

-Unless you’re working on intensive projects in the realm of AI or Machine Learning or need high graphics horsepower, the MacBook Air should suit your needs.
+However, unless you’re working on intensive projects, like AI or Machine Learning, or need high graphics horsepower, the MacBook Air should suit your needs.

-Most of the above apply to the 13-inch MacBook Pro with M1.
-One obvious limitation is the smaller screen size.
-Many users find a 13-inch screen to be too small to be productive (but you can connect up to four external displays).
+One obvious limitation is the smaller screen size and many users find a 13-inch screen to be too small to be productive.
+But it supports up to four external displays.

 Conclusion

 Is the MacBook Pro a good machine for programming?
 Yes.
 Is it necessary?
-No, unless you plan on writing software for one of Apple’s platforms.
+No, unless you plan on writing software specifically for Apple’s platforms.
+Although MacBook Pro is an excellent piece of hardware, it’s a luxury for most.
+Few coders will ever need the full performance it can deliver.

 But that doesn’t mean it’s the wrong choice.
 If you can stomach the high price tag of the MacBook Pro, Apple’s high-end laptop really is an excellent choice for professional programmers.